ChthonVII/guildwarslinuxinstallguide/README.md

 ```

 #### Graphical Enhancements via DXVK
-DXVK can override some aspects of Guild Wars' rendering behavior to provide graphical enhancments not otherwise available.
+DXVK can override some aspects of Guild Wars' rendering behavior to provide graphical enhancements not otherwise available.
 Place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory, and add or remove `#` marks at the start of lines to enable or disable each feature.
 See the comments in `dxvk.conf` for additional notes.
 - Override Guild Wars' maximum 8x antialiasing with 16x antialiasing.
 In-game antialiasing must be set to something other than "none." **Note:** Over strenuous objections, this feature was removed in DXVK v2.7.
 If you want it, use a version of DXVK older than 2.7.
 - Override Guild Wars' default anisotropic sampling with 16x anisotropic sampling.
 - Override Guild Wars' native per-pixel shading with per-sample shading.
 This noticeably improves the appearance of foliage, and also player armor with "frills" like several Vabbian sets, eliminating shimmer on the edges of fine details.
 Note that per-sample shading softens edges that some users might prefer crisply aliased, especially on low resoluton/dpi monitors, such as the small in-game fonts.
 This feature is *very* demanding on GPU.
 - Adjust LOD bias to increase texture detail/sharpness.
 - Override Guild Wars' native vsync with mailbox present mode, an alternative implementation of vsync that gives the lowest possible frame latency without tearing.
 Mailbox present mode is highly recommended if you have a 60Hz monitor and your GPU can reliably exceed 120 fps.
 (At framerate-to-refresh-rate ratios lower than 2x, mailbox present mode is not recommended because it tends to have noticeably juttery motion due to uneven frame latency.)
 You must run Guild Wars with the `-fps <number>` parameter to allow FPS over 90, and you must disable native vsync in Guild Wars' in-game options. **Note:** Not all GPUs/drivers support mailbox present mode.
 To check if your system supports it, download the [Vulkan Hardware Capability Viewer](https://www.vulkan.gpuinfo.org/download.php) and check if "MAILBOX" is present under "Surface" > "Present Modes".

-**Note:** While DXVK gives a huge performance boost, Guild Wars still runs acceptably well on most systems without it.

-**Note:** For older hardware that lacks sufficient Vulkan support, Gallium Nine may serve as an alternative to DXVK.
-However, this may require running an old version of Mesa, as Gallium Nine support in Mesa will soon be deprecated and removed.

 ## Part 7: ESYNC/FSYNC/NTSYNC

-ESYNC and FSYNC are alternative implementations for simulating Windows' thread synchronization that yield a significant performance increase for most games.
-(They also crash a small minority of games, but Guild Wars is not among them.)
-ESYNC and FSYNC have roughly equal performance.
+ESYNC, FSYNC, and NTSYNC are alternative implementations for simulating Windows' thread synchronization that yield a substantial performance increase for most games.
+(ESYNC and FSYNC also crash a small minority of games, but Guild Wars is not among them.
+NTSYNC is a fully correct reproduction of Windows' thread synchronization behavior.)
+All three have roughly equal performance, with NTSYNC marginally better than FSYNC, and FSYNC marginally better than ESYNC, in most cases.

+#### NTSYNC:

+NTSYNC is available in official `wine`, `wine-devel`, and `wine-staging` starting from v10.16, and also some custom TkG/Proton builds starting earlier.
+NTSYNC is enabled by default, with no announcement to the console.

+NTSYNC requires kernel support.
+Kernels >=v6.14 should have NTSYNC support.
+However, in many cases, this is via a kernel module that is *not* loaded by default.
+To see if the module is loaded, check if `/dev/ntsync` exists.
+To load the module for the current session only, run `sudo modprobe ntsync`.
+To always load the module at boot time (on distros using systemd), create the file `/etc/modules-load.d/ntsync.conf` (owned by root), with text content `ntsync`.
+To check if the ntsync virtual device is accessible to non-root users, make sure the module is loaded, then run `sudo udevadm info --name=ntsync` and verify that `DEVMODE=0666` (or 0644).
+If it's not, you need [a udev rule](https://aur.archlinux.org/cgit/aur.git/tree/99-ntsync.rules?h=ntsync) to fix it.
+Finally, to check if NTSYNC is working, run `lsof /dev/ntsync` while Guild Wars is running, and you should see several wine-related processes listed.

 #### ESYNC:

-ESYNC is available in the official `wine-staging`, TkG builds, and Proton.
-ESYNC is disabled by default and must be enabled by setting the enviroment variable `WINEESYNC=1`.
+ESYNC is available in the official `wine-staging`, TkG builds, and Proton prior to v10.16.
+Wine builds starting from v10.16 might not have ESYNC anymore.
+ESYNC is disabled by default and must be enabled by setting the environment variable `WINEESYNC=1`.
 (In Proton, it's enabled by default, unless disabled by the environment variable `PROTON_NO_ESYNC=1`.)
 You only need to set this variable when playing Guild Wars.
 It does not need to be set for the installation/setup/testing/configuration tasks in this guide.

 ESYNC uses a large number of file descriptors.
 This poses a problem on some Linux distros that set a very low default limit for how many file descriptors one process may create.
 To check the limit on your system, use `ulimit -Hn`.
 1048576 is considered acceptably high for ESYNC in general.
 (Since Guild Wars doesn't make heavy use of multithreading, 524288 is probably enough too.)
 To change the default limit on a distro that uses systemd, edit both `/etc/systemd/system.conf` and `/etc/systemd/user.conf`, uncommenting and changing the appropriate line to `DefaultLimitNOFILE=1048576`, then reboot.
 To change the default limit on a distro that doesn't use systemd, edit `/etc/security/limits.conf`, adding lines
 ```